Laeticia-cwy/Black-Scholes-Option-Pricing/README.md

 - No dividends during the option’s life
 - Constant volatility and risk-free rate

-## Next Steps / Extensions
-- Extend to **additional Greeks** (Gamma, Theta, Vega)
-- Monte Carlo simulations for multi-asset portfolios
-- Portfolio-level risk visualization
-- Integrate more real market data for multiple stocks

-## Optional: Run the Notebook
+## Run the Notebook
 For users who want to execute the code:
 - Clone the repository: `git clone https://github.com/Laeticia-cwy/Black-Scholes-Option-Pricing.git`
 - Install dependencies: `pip install numpy scipy matplotlib yfinance`
 - Open the Jupyter notebook and run all cells

 ## Impact
-This project demonstrates the ability to **combine quantitative finance theory with real-world data**, producing a **professional, visually appealing, and actionable tool** for option pricing and risk assessment.
+This project demonstrates the ability to **combine quantitative finance theory with real-world data**